mo1ein/python-fun/voice speech/readme.md

-its a simply python program for voice recognition
+its simply a python program for voice recognition
+Use 'pip install SpeechRecognition' for using this module.